gor181/courses-intro-to-sql/chapter2.md

 ---
-title: Filtering rows
+  title: "Filtering rows"
-description: >-
+  description: "This chapter builds on the first by teaching you how to filter tables for rows satisfying some criteria of interest.
+You'll learn how to use basic comparison operators, combine multiple criteria, match patterns in text, and much more."
-  This chapter builds on the first by teaching you how to filter tables for rows satisfying some criteria of interest.
-You'll learn how to use basic comparison operators, combine multiple criteria, match patterns in text, and much more.
+  v2: true

 ---
 ## Filtering results